GSA/ficam-arch/_services/13_access.md

 <p style="font-size: 2rem; font-weight: 700;">Authentication</p>

 Authentication is how you verify the claimed identity of someone trying to access an agency resource.
-Typically, you’ll verify an identity using an authenticator.
+Typically, you’ll verify an identity using an authenticator associated with a credential.

 Authentication is generally a two-step process: